ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

     | 	|____Ballerina.toml
     ```

-3. Update the `get fhir/r4/Practitioner/[string id]corresponding` method in the `working-with-health-tool/template-generation/ig-uscore/gen/practitioner/service.bal` file of the ballerina API template with the code below to implement the business logic.
+3. Update the `get fhir/r4/Practitioner/[string id]corresponding` method in the `working-with-health-tool/template-generation/ig-uscore/gen/practitioner/service.bal` file of the Ballerina API template with the code below to implement the business logic.

-    >**Info:** Refer to the provided sample when implementing the data element mappings and how the response needs to be set in an FHIR API.
+    >**Info:** Refer to the generated example code when implementing the data element mappings and how the response needs to be set in an FHIR API.
 You can use VS Code to open the generated Ballerina API and implement the business logic in it.
 It has Ballerina language support via an extension, which assists on both syntactic and semantic aspects.

     ```ballerina
     isolated resource function get fhir/r4/Practitioner/[string id] (r4:FHIRContext fhirContext) returns Practitioner|r4:OperationOutcome|r4:FHIRError {